droidgren/smhi_season/README.md

 A custom integration that calculates the meteorological season based on SMHI (Swedish Meteorological and Hydrological Institute) definitions.

+## Disclaimer
+This project is an independent custom integration and is **not** affiliated with, endorsed by, or connected to **SMHI** (Swedish Meteorological and Hydrological Institute) in any way.
+It simply uses their public meteorological definitions to calculate seasons.

 ## Features
 - Calculates daily average temperature automatically.
 - Tracks consecutive days to determine season changes.